Updated: Jan 11

 This formula we have tried to develop is a memory retrieving Super Superfood.
 Two of the greatest western diseases man knows right now is Alzheimer's and Dementia.
-Yet, it is devoid in Nepal.
-Sure, someone has read of someone who became forgetful and go lost.
-I believe one was reported in the newspaper several years ago.
-So forgetting is not absent, but the general endemic phenomenon of people lying in a nursing home in a semi vegetable state, staring at the ceiling, not knowing who they are, is just not here.
+Yet, it is relatively devoid in Nepal.
+Sure, someone has read of someone who became forgetful and got lost.
+One was reported in the newspaper several years ago.
+So forgetting is not absent, but the general endemic phenomenon of people lying in a nursing home in a semi awake state, staring at the ceiling, not knowing who they are, is just not here.

 Vanilla comes from a short stemmed plant.
 The vanilla we get in ice cream in the west is not like the plant, it is imitation.
 The ice cream and the flavoring is artificial, chemicals.
 Real vanilla is rare.

 The body is drawn to nutrients that it needs.
 It is like a magnet if you let it work for you.
 And the plant says, here I am, here is my fragrance, smell it, and come and devour me, and spread my seeds.
 And that is the cycle.
 The body smells the aroma the plant puts out and comes to eat it.
 The same applies to licorice for example, which is another plant doing the same thing.

 Please read the following blog by Dave Asprey.
 He states it much better on Bulletproof.com.
 It is a good read and it clearly explains why in this mix, we use vanilla.

 By: DAVE ASPREY